 Drinking heavily in the short term can make you more likely to have an accident or injury because of the way alcohol affects your physical co-ordination and blurs your vision.
 Drinking too much on a long-term basis, however, can increase your risk of having a serious health problem, not to mention what it can do to your relationships and your quality of life.

-According to Alcohol Concern, alcohol is a causal factor in more than 60 medical conditions.
+According to Alcohol Change, alcohol is a causal factor in more than 60 medical conditions (ii).
 Here are some of the most common:

 Drinking alcohol increases your risk of developing liver disease.
-According to Drinkaware, around seven in 10 people with alcoholic liver disease have an alcohol dependency problem.
-Alcohol-related liver disease also accounts for 37 percent of liver disease deaths, with drinking a major cause of the 25 percent increase in deaths from liver disease in England during the last decade.
-Drinking more than eight units a day if you’re a man and five a day if you’re a woman for just two or three weeks also significantly increases your risk of developing a condition called fatty liver, which is the first stage of developing liver disease.
+According to Drinkaware, around seven in 10 people with alcoholic liver disease have an alcohol dependency problem (vi).
+Alcohol-related liver disease also accounts for 37 percent of liver disease deaths, with drinking a major cause of the 25 percent increase in deaths from liver disease in England during the last decade (vii).
+Drinking more than eight units a day if you’re a man and five a day if you’re a woman for just two or three weeks also significantly increases your risk of developing a condition called fatty liver, which is the first stage of developing liver disease (viii).

-Many people believe drinking alcohol may be good for their heart health.
-But a review of evidence carried out on behalf of the UK’s Chief Medical Officers suggests women over 55 are the only group that may experience some overall protective effect from drinking some alcohol (about five units a week) (iii).
+Many people believe drinking some alcohol may be good for their heart health.
+But a review of evidence carried out on behalf of the UK’s Chief Medical Officers suggests women over 55 may be the only group to experience any possible protective effect from drinking some alcohol (about five units a week) (x).

 Drinking alcohol can make you more likely to have a stroke because of how it affects some of the risk factors for stroke.
 For instance, drinking raises your blood pressure – the biggest risk factor for stroke – and can make you put on weight, thanks to the calories it contains.
-According to the Stroke Association, drinking excessive amounts of alcohol can also trigger an irregular heartbeat, called atrial fibrillation (this increases your stroke risk by five times).
+According to the Stroke Association, drinking excessive amounts of alcohol can also trigger an irregular heartbeat, called atrial fibrillation, which is linked to an increased risk of stroke (xi).

-Alcohol is one of the most well-established causes of cancer, says Cancer Research UK.
-It increases your risk of mouth, upper throat (pharynx), voice box (larynx) and food pipe (oesophagus) cancers.
+Alcohol can cause seven different types of cancer, says Cancer Research UK (xii).
+It increases your risk of mouth, upper throat (pharynx), voice box (larynx), breast, bowel, liver and food pipe (oesophagus) cancers.
 Other cancers linked with drinking alcohol include breast, liver and bowel cancer.
-Even small amounts of alcohol – around one drink a day – can increase the risk of cancer, the charity claims.
+Even small amounts of alcohol can increase the risk of cancer, the charity claims.

-Drinking alcohol during pregnancy – especially during the first three months – may cause serious birth defects such as low birth weight, premature birth and increase the risk of miscarriage.
+Drinking alcohol during pregnancy – especially during the first three months – may cause serious birth defects such as low birth weight, premature birth and increase the risk of miscarriage (xiii).
 Women who drink heavily during pregnancy can also have babies who develop a serious condition called foetal alcohol syndrome.
-The NHS says experts are still unsure exactly how much – if any – alcohol is completely safe to have while you’re pregnant, so the safest approach is not to drink at all.
+The NHS says experts are still unsure exactly how much – if any – alcohol is completely safe to have while you’re pregnant, so the safest approach is not to drink at all (xiii).

-The NHS also claims alcohol misuse is associated with other long-term health risks including dementia, infertility and sexual problems such as impotence and premature ejaculation.
+The NHS also claims alcohol misuse is associated with other long-term health risks including dementia, infertility and sexual problems such as impotence and premature ejaculation (xvi).

 How to drink less